Something Kinda Ooooh: Music video

 The music video for "Something Kinda Ooooh" was directed by Stuart Gosling.
 It was filmed on 12 September 2006 and premiered on UK music TV station The Box on 21 September 2006.
 However, The Box had actually shown an early edit of the video, and the finished version was shown on Channel 4's Popworld on 30 September 2006.
 It features the girls "driving" sports cars in front of a green screen showing the streets of London.
 Cheryl Cole has a car to herself, Nadine Coyle shares with Kimberley Walsh, and Nicola Roberts shares with Sarah Harding.
-The featured sports cars of the video are a red TVR Tuscan 2 convertible, and a blue TVR Tamora.
+The featured sports cars of the video are a red TVR Tuscan 2 convertible, blue TVR Tamora and green Lotus Elise.
 The group also perform a dance routine in front of flashing strobelights.

 In an interview with MTV Hits, Cole admitted that "Something Kinda Ooooh" was not their best video.
 She, along with the rest of the girls, blamed lack of time for the video's outcome and revealed that the video was not what she or the girls had wanted it to be.

 The video can be found on the enhanced section of the "Something Kinda Ooooh" CD single, as well as Girls Aloud's 2007 DVD release Style.

 Live performances

 "Something Kinda Ooooh" was notably Girls Aloud's first single release following the cancellation of music-oriented television programmes like CD:UK, Top of the Pops, and Top of the Pops Reloaded.
 The group performed "Something Kinda Ooooh" live for the first time on Ant and Dec's Saturday Night Takeaway.
 The song was also performed on T4's Popworld, The Album Chart Show, the Children in Need 2006 telethon, and Top of the Pops Christmas special, as well as at the Harrods Christmas parade.
 They performed the song at a number of live events and open-air concerts, such as G-A-Y, Sketch, T4 on the Beach (2007), and V Festival (2008).
-Girls Aloud performed a downtempo version with an acoustic arrangement at an intimate gig for Birmingham's leading radio station, 96.4 BRMB.
+Girls Aloud performed a downtempo version with an acoustic arrangement at an intimate gig for Birmingham's leading radio station, BRMB.
 A recording of the performance was later made available on Girls A Live, a limited edition live album released through Woolworths.
 They performed the song in black tutus for ITV1's The Girls Aloud Party (2008).
 In 2012, it was performed at Capital FM's Jingle Bell Ball to promote Girls Aloud's second greatest hits album Ten.

 The song has been performed at all of Girls Aloud's concert tours since its release.
 It served as the opening number of 2007's The Greatest Hits Tour.
 Girls Aloud descended onto the stage on a large platform.
 For 2008's Tangled Up Tour, the song served as the encore.
 Girls Aloud were "untangled" and then performed the song in neon swimwear and legwarmers, while confetti fell.
 The song was also included on 2009's Out of Control Tour and featured as a part of Girls Aloud's set opening for Coldplay at Wembley Stadium.